Noise Levels in Odenton, MD | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 7,308 Odenton residents, or 22.7%, live above that level.
 By land area, 29.7% of Odenton is above 55 dBA.

 Average noise levels for Odenton residents, grouped by direction from the center of Odenton.
-Northern Odenton carries the highest population-weighted average; Southern Odenton carries the lowest.
-Just 12% of residents in Southern Odenton live in blocks above the EPA's 55 dBA threshold, about half the share in Northern Odenton.
+The highest population-weighted average is in northern Odenton; the lowest is in southern Odenton, where just 9% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Quiet office to normal conversation